ssbc/ssb-db2/README.md

 See [jitdb operators] and [operators/index.js] for a complete list of supported operators.

-### add(msgValue, cb)
+### add(nativeMsg, cb)

-Validate and add a message value (without id and timestamp) to the database.
-In the callback will be the stored message (id, timestamp, value = `msgValue`) or err.
-Supports `msgValue` in SSB classic feeds as well as [bendy butt] messages
+Validate and add a message to the database.
+The callback will the (possible) error in the 1st argument, and in the 2nd argument the stored message in "KVT" shape, i.e. `{key, value, timestamp}`.
+The `nativeMsg` is assumed to belong to a feed format that is currently installed, such as [ssb-classic].

+**Alternatively:** `add(nativeMsg, opts, cb)` where `opts.encoding` and `opts.feedFormat` can be specified.
+(Read above, in the `create` method, for details about these opts)

-### addOOO(msgValue, cb)
+### addOOO(nativeMsg, cb)

-Validate without checking the previous link and add to db.
+Validate and a message to the database, but validation will not check the `previous`.
 Useful for partial replication.

+Callback arguments are `(err, kvt)`, similar to the callback in the `add` method.

+**Alternatively:** `addOOO(nativeMsg, opts, cb)` where `opts.encoding` and `opts.feedFormat` can be specified.
+(Read above, in the `create` method, for details about these opts)

-### addOOOBatch(msgValues, cb)
+### addOOOBatch(nativeMsgs, cb)

-Similar to `addOOO`, but you can pass an array of many message values.
-If the author is not yet known, the message is validated without checking if the previous link is correct, otherwise normal validation.
+Similar to `addOOO`, but you can pass an array of many messages.
+If the `author` is not yet known, the message is validated without checking if the `previous` link is correct, otherwise normal validation is performed.
 This makes it possible to use for partial replication to add all contact messages from a feed.

+Callback arguments are `(err, kvts)`, where `kvts` is an array of "KVT" matching each of the given `nativeMsgs`.

+**Alternatively:** `addOOOBatch(nativeMsgs, opts, cb)` where `opts.encoding` and `opts.feedFormat` can be specified.
+(Read above, in the `create` method, for details about these opts)

-### addTransaction(msgValues, oooMsgValues, cb)
+### addTransaction(nativeMsgs, oooNativeMsgs, cb)

-Similar to `addOOOBatch`, except you pass in an array of `msgValues` that will be validated in order and an array of `oooMsgValues` that will be validated similar to `addOOOBatch`.
+Similar to `addOOOBatch`, except you pass in an array of `nativeMsgs` that will be validated in order and an array of `oooNativeMsgs` that will be validated similar to `addOOOBatch`.
 Finally all the messages are added to the database in such a way that either all of them are written to disc or none of them are.

+Callback arguments are `(err, kvts)`, similar to the callback in the `addOOOBatch` method.

+**Alternatively:** `addTransaction(nativeMsgs, oooNativeMsgs, opts, cb)` where `opts.encoding` and `opts.feedFormat` can be specified.
+(Read above, in the `create` method, for details about these opts)

 ### del(msgId, cb)

-Delete a specific message given the message id from the database.
-Please note that this will break replication for anything trying to get that message, like createHistoryStream for the author or EBT.
+Delete a specific message given the message ID `msgId` from the database.
+:warning: Please note that this will break replication for anything trying to get that message, like `createHistoryStream` for the author or EBT.
 Because of this, it is not recommended to delete message with this method unless you know exactly what you are doing.

 ### deleteFeed(feedId, cb)

 Delete all messages of a specific feedId.
 Compared to `del` this method is safe to use.

 ### onMsgAdded(cb)